-The president forced me to take his herbal HIV 'cure'
+The president who made people take his bogus HIV cure

 The Gambia's former leader, Yahya Jammeh, who left the country a year ago after two decades in power, has been accused of many crimes.
 But one of the strangest was forcing thousands of people with HIV to undergo treatment with a concoction of herbs he had invented himself.
 An unknown number died, reports Colin Freeman.

 As the first person in The Gambia to publicly declare himself HIV-positive, Lamin Ceesay thought he was doing the right thing.
-It was back in 2000, when ignorance about HIV was still rife in Africa, and when HIV-positive people had to cope with stigma and prejudice on top of everything else.
+It was back in 2000, when many people were still ignorant about HIV, and when HIV-positive people had to cope with stigma and prejudice on top of everything else.

 On World Aids Day that year, Ceesay plucked up the courage to go public and took part in a street march put on by an HIV charity.
 It earned him the respect of health campaigners worldwide.
 But a few years later it also brought him to the attention of Gambia's president, Yahya Jammeh.